St. Moritz, Switzerland

 Hotels and rentals

-Although it's possible to rent apartments and villas (a list is available from the tourist office), the quintessential St. Moritz experience is in the resort's traditional hotels.
+Although it's possible to rent apartments and villas, the quintessential St. Moritz experience is in the resort's traditional hotels.
 These range from the Suvretta House, Carlton, Kulm, and Badrutt's Palace at the upper end of the scale to cozy rural inns like the Landgasthof Meierei (an easy walk from town along the lake's northern shore, and a great place for dinner).